getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 `current`:

 : _Optional_.
-A flag indicating whether the thread was in the foreground, often known as UI or main thread.
-Defaults to `false`.
+A flag indicating whether the thread was in the foreground, often known as UI or main thread -- defaults to `false`.
 It may display as `was active: yes` on the Issues page.

 `name`: